Immigration and Nationality Act of 1952: Preference system

-Class of aliens inadmissible and ineligible for visa
+Class of immigrants inadmissible and ineligible for visa

 Before the Immigration and Nationality Act of 1952, the U.S. Bureau of Immigration vetted newcomers to the United States and often denied entry to new immigrants on subjective conclusion of "perverse" acts such as homosexuality, prostitution, sexual deviance, crime of moral turpitude, economic dependency, or "perverse" bodies like hermaphrodites or individuals with abnormal or small body parts during the period from 1900 to 1924.
-During this time, immigration authorities denied immigrants entry on this subjective basis by issuing "likely to be a public charge."
+During this time, immigration authorities denied immigrants entry on this subjective basis by issuing "likely to be a public charge".
 However, by the 1950s, the immigration authorities solidified this screening measure into law when they enacted a provision against prostitution or any so-called "immoral sexual act".
-In addition, aliens deemed feeble-minded, mentally disabled, physically defective, or professional beggars were also ineligible for admission.
+In addition, immigrants deemed feeble-minded, mentally disabled, physically defective, or professional beggars were also ineligible for admission.

 The Immigration and Nationality Act of 1952 placed provisions on drinking and substance use as a requirement for admission.
-The act stated that any immigrant who "is or was…a habitual drunkard" or "narcotic drug addicts or chronic alcoholics" challenged the notion of good moral character, a requirement for citizenship in the United States.
+The act stated that any immigrant who "is or was ... a habitual drunkard" or "narcotic drug addicts or chronic alcoholics" challenged the notion of good moral character, a requirement for citizenship in the United States.
 As a result, immigrants who participated in excessive alcohol or substance use were inadmissible to the United States.

 According to the Immigration and Nationality Act of 1952, polygamy violated the notion of good moral character under Section 101(f).
-Any alien in a polygamous relationship was inadmissible or ineligible for naturalization as a result.
-In addition, the polygamy bar denied the polygamous alien to immigration benefits such as employment-based visa, asylum, or relief.
+Any immigrant in a polygamous relationship was inadmissible or ineligible for naturalization as a result.
+In addition, the polygamy bar denied the polygamous immigrant to immigration benefits such as employment-based visa, asylum, or relief.

+Abraham Sofaer, Legal Advisor to Secretary of State George Shultz, in consultation with the White House, pushed for amending the law to end the exclusion of people from the US solely on the ground of their political beliefs.
+Although facing initial congressional backlash, the law was changed in the State Department's 1988 Authorization legislation.

+As Abraham Sofaer described, "The Department of State has long believed that changes are necessary to bring the exclusion and deportation provisions in line with modern reality...It's an anachronism to say that just because someone held some particular political view at some point in his life he should be denied immigration."